SAP-samples/cap-cds-hands-on/exercises/05/README.md

 }
 ```

-This appears twice in our `sap.common` context:
+This aspect appears twice in our `sap.common` context:

 - as a definition (`aspect CodeList { ... }`)
 - in use (`entity Currencies : CodeList`)